arve0/master/thesis.md

 # Discussion
-> What to communicate: discuss results, limitations, possibilities for
-> improvement

-> ML: Hvilke valg har blitt tatt, hva er viktig for neste bruker, hva er
-> begrensninger, utviklingsmuligheter, pros/cons, hvor bra fungerer det....)

 The glass slides in this discussion holds 14 columns of specimen spots, which is 60 non-overlapping images with a 25x objective.
 This means that an operator of the microscope must keep track of the current stage position in the array with limited field of view.